Prose Edda: Prologue

+Gylfaginning

-GylfaginningGylfaginning (Old Icelandic 'the tricking of Gylfi') follows the Prologue in the Prose Edda.
+Gylfaginning (Old Icelandic 'the tricking of Gylfi') follows the Prologue in the Prose Edda.
 Gylfaginning deals with the creation and destruction of the world of the Nordic gods, and many other aspects of Norse mythology.
 The section is written in prose interspersed with quotes from eddic poetry.

+Skáldskaparmál

-SkáldskaparmálSkáldskaparmál (Old Icelandic 'the language of poetry') is the third section of Edda, and consists of a dialogue between Ægir, a jötunn who is one of various personifications of the sea, and Bragi, a skaldic god, in which both Norse mythology and discourse on the nature of poetry are intertwined.
+Skáldskaparmál (Old Icelandic 'the language of poetry') is the third section of Edda, and consists of a dialogue between Ægir, a jötunn who is one of various personifications of the sea, and Bragi, a skaldic god, in which both Norse mythology and discourse on the nature of poetry are intertwined.
 The origin of a number of kennings are given and Bragi then delivers a systematic list of kennings for various people, places, and things.
 Bragi then goes on to discuss poetic language in some detail, in particular heiti, the concept of poetical words which are non-periphrastic, for example "steed" for "horse", and again systematises these.
 This section contains numerous quotes from skaldic poetry.